BrittaRude/BrittaRude.github.io/inputs_about/_posts/2021-08-12-britta-rude-research.md

 - Yvonne Giesing & Nadzeya Laurentsyeva & Britta Rude, 2020.
 “Technological Change and the Demand for Immigration“, part of the EU H2020 project PILLARS.

 - Ilpo Kauppinen & Michele Battisti & Britta Rude, 2020.
-"Leading the way towards less discrimination and morediversity?
+"Leading the way towards less discrimination and more diversity?
 The power of more diversity in leadership."

 - Britta Rude, 2020.
 "The effects of deforestation on poverty and household well-being."